Priyank-14/100_daysofcoding/README.md

 Q117.Write a program to take two sorted arrays of size m and n as input.
 Merge both the arrays such that the merged array is also sorted.
 Print the merged array.
 Q118.Write a program to take an input array of size n.
 The array should contain all the integers between 0 to n except for one.
 Print that missing number
 Q119.Write a program to take an integer array as input.
 Only one element will be repeated.
 Print the repeated element.
 Try to find the result in one single iteration.
+Q120.Write a program to take a string input.
+Change it to sentence case.